MatMasIt/notesArchive/latest/Inglese/2021/giugno/venerdì_04/09_08_00/appunti.md

 ---

 The most representative authors from the Victorian period were Dickens, Stevenson and Oscar Wilde, despite theirliterary goals being completely different.
-Dickens wanted to
+Dickens wanted to criticize the tragic consequences of the utilitaristic philosopy and the fake philantropic ideas of the Workhouses.
+There were
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NzE5MjQzMSwtNDU2MTYzNzQ4LC04Nj
+eyJoaXN0b3J5IjpbLTEzMjIzNjY4NDYsLTQ1NjE2Mzc0OCwtOD
-g0OTM5Ml19
+Y4NDkzOTJdfQ==
 -->